ACCT 2211: Financial Accounting

 - Identify the objectives and procedures of internal control.

-- Account for short term investments and receivables, including bad debts.
+- Account for short-term investments, receivables, including bad debts.

 - Account for the purchase, depreciation, and derecognition of tangible and intangible long-term assets.